Photo credit: National Archives and Records Administration, College Park, Maryland.

 Link to the Berkeley Protocol on Digital Open Source Investigations.

 A special event to honor the 75th Anniversary of Nuremberg Trials and the launch of the Berkeley Protocol on Digital Open Source Investigations

 Time: 8 am PST | 11 am EST |16:00 GMT | 17:00 CET

-Location: The program will be on Zoom and also live from Courtroom 600, the site of the Nuremberg Trials in the city’s Palace of Justice.
+Location: The program was held on Zoom and also live from Courtroom 600, the site of the Nuremberg Trials in the city’s Palace of Justice.